flockcover/tech-screen-instructions/Task2.md

 - Please ensure that your submission is runnable.
 Bonus points if in addition to the code, you deploy this to a PaaS provider of your choice.
 - Please submit your code as a link to a version control system of your choice.
 We would love to see your commit process.
 - Assume the code you write could evolve into a more fully fledged product, and architect your code accordingly.
-- In addition to your code, please submit a brief document (as a README or otherwise), answering the following questions:
+- In addition to your code, please submit a brief document (as a README or otherwise), answering the following questions(brief answers will suffice):
-  1) What assumptions did you have to make?
+  1) What are some key assumptions you made
-  2) What technical compromises did you have to make in order to achieve a solution?
-What is the severity of this tech debt, and what would a path to paying it down look like?
+  2) What technical compromises did you have to make in order to achieve your solution?
+What is the severity of this tech debt, and what would a path to resolving it look like?
   3) How do we run your code?
   4) What future features do you think we might be able to build based on this API?